 Water Act 2007.
 The Murray-Darling Basin Authority is an independent expertise-based statutory agency responsible for Basin-wide water resource planning and management.

 The Basin Plan requires recovery of 2750 GL, however there is flexibility built into the plan to

 The Australian Government is investing in the Murray-Darling Basin to improve:

-The Northern Basin Programmes Taskforce has been set up in the Department to look at how best to achieve the remaining water recovery for the Northern Basin under the Murray-Darling Basin Plan.
+The Northern Basin Programs Taskforce was established in the Department to look at how best to achieve the remaining water recovery for the Northern Basin under the Murray-Darling Basin Plan.

-Drawing from key industry and community stakeholders input, the Taskforce will provide advice on how to bridge the gap in ways that avoid further water purchase and deliver socio-economic benefits to communities, such as better irrigation infrastructure.
+Drawing from key industry and community stakeholders input, the taskforce provided findings to the Minister on how to bridge the gap in ways that avoid further water purchase and deliver socio-economic benefits to communities, such as better irrigation infrastructure.

 If you have difficulty accessing these files, visit web accessibility for assistance.